COVID-19 has changed the food world

 - Dry your hands using a clean towel or air dry them.

-After Wear Care: Handle only by the ear loops or ties.
+After Wearing a Mask Care: Handle only by the ear loops or ties.
 Fold outside corners together.
 Be careful not to touch your eyes, nose, and mouth when removing.
 Wash hands immediately after removing.
 Include your mask with your regular laundry.

-Washing with Laundry: Use regular laundry detergent and the warmest appropriate water setting for the fabric.
+Washing a Mask with Laundry: Use regular laundry detergent and the warmest appropriate water setting for the fabric.
 Use the highest heat setting until completely dry.

 The coronavirus disease 2019 (COVID-19) pandemic can be a stressful time.
 Fear and anxiety about a new disease and what could happen can be overwhelming and cause strong emotions.
 Social distancing can make us feel isolated, lonely, and can increase stress and anxiety.